 Writing (W) Requirement:

 Students must complete at least one (1) W-course in the major.
+This W-course must be taught in French.
+"Idea of France" and "Global French" fulfill this requirement.
+(FR0080 does not.)

 A minimum of 12 credits is required in any one (1) Arts and Sciences department chosen in consultation with the major advisor.
 The completion of an official Arts and Sciences minor or an Arts and Sciences/UCIS certificate also satisfies this requirement.

-Honors Major Requirements:
+Honors Project Requirements:

 To earn departmental honors in French, students must demonstrate superior performance in departmental courses, and be enrolled in 1000-level French courses, preferably no later than the first term of their junior year.